andre0341/graphs/README.md

 createdoctemplate creates a new docx with the name as the company (extracted from the xls file) and uploades the images created in previous steps.

+# Next Steps
+Simplify and clean the file